steadicat/mutatis/README.md

 > Mutatis mutandis is a Medieval Latin phrase meaning “the necessary changes having been made” or “once the necessary changes have been made”.

-Like [immutable](https://facebook.github.io/immutable-js/), but compatible with standard JS data structures.
+Like [immutable](https://facebook.github.io/immutable-js/), but compatible with standard JS data structures, and with ~50Kb less code (minified).

 Like [seamless-immutable](https://github.com/rtfeldman/seamless-immutable), but with the nice mutability helpers.